rigels51/ASD-Project-Group18/README.md

 University Management System — ASD 2026 Group Project

-## Project Overview

-This project is a University Management System developed using a microservice architecture.

-The system includes five main features:

-- Student Records Management
-- Staff Management
-- Timetable & Class Scheduling
-- Course & Enrollment Management
-- Assessment & Grades

-Each feature is developed as an independent microservice with its own frontend, backend/API, and database components where required.

-The project also uses Docker, Docker Compose, Ollama AI, GitHub Actions, REST APIs, and Agentic AI workflows.

 ## Team Members

 | No. | Student Name | Student ID | UTS Email |